The Hundred: Phoebe Graham offers tournament reflections and thoughts on new generation of fans

 The Hundred is fun and exciting, people are still engaging, and it continues to be a platform for rising stars.
 It bridges the game between domestic and international cricket and helps determine who performs on the big stage.

-Rehan Ahmed can do it at Upstonsteel in front of 4,000 at Leicester, but it's a different kettle of fish in front of 20,000 at Oval in a semi-final.
+Rehan Ahmed can do it in front of 4,000 at Leicester, but it's a different kettle of fish in front of 20,000 at The Oval in a semi-final.

 We have seen Atkinson and Max Holding thrive throughout the tournament, all names that have circled the county circuit for a few years, but this tournament dictates if they can go that step further.